John Le Patourel: Work

 Much of Le Patourel's academic writing concerned the history of Guernsey and the other Channel Islands.
 He was Archivist to the Royal Court of Guernsey from 1946 onwards.
 His first book, The Medieval Administration of the Channel Islands, was published in 1937, based on his Oxford doctoral thesis.
 Other works included The Manor and Borough of Leeds, 1066–1400 (1957), The Building of Castle Cornet, Guernsey (1958) and The Norman Empire (1976).
 His papers and personal collection of books and materials relating to the Channel Islands was donated to the University of Leeds by his widow.
 His archives are now held at Special Collections in the Brotherton Library.

-He was a founder member of the Guernsey Society, which was established in 1943 to represent the interests of the Nazi-occupied island to the British Authorities.
+Le Patourel was a founder member of the Guernsey Society, which was established in 1943 to represent the interests of the Nazi-occupied island to the British Authorities.

 Legacy

-In 1979, the graduate student research office at the Institute for Medieval Studies was named the 'Le Patourel Room' in his honour.
+In 1979, the graduate student research office at the Institute for Medieval Studies was named the "Le Patourel Room" in Le Patourel's honour.

-On 18 July 2015, a blue plaque was unveiled at his childhood home in Fosse André, St Peter Port, Guernsey, celebrating the lives of Le Patourel and his brother, Wallace.
+On 18 July 2015, a blue plaque was unveiled at Le Patourel's childhood home in Fosse André, St Peter Port, Guernsey, celebrating the lives of Le Patourel and his brother, Wallace.